liuandy1207/Handbooks/PythonHandbook.md

 <hr>

 ### Docstrings
-- A multi-line string that describes a function's purpose, located under the function's signature.
+- Docstrings are multi-line strings that describes a function's purpose, located under the function's signature.

 > Written in the imperative.